Symmetrization of the Maxwell--Neumann--Poincar'e operator, spectral decomposition in $\mathbf{H}(\mathrm{curl},D)$

 \item[\rm{(3)}] The functions $\left\{\mathcal{Q}^{-1}_{\partial D}[\boldsymbol{\psi}_j]\right\}_{j \in \mathbb{Z}_+}$ are normalized eigenfunctions, in the sense of the inner product $\langle\cdot,\cdot\rangle_{\mathcal{Q}_{\partial D};\nabla_{\partial D}(H^{\frac32}_{\star}(\partial D))}$ (see \eqref{EE:product}), of the composite operator

 \end{enumerate} \end{theo}

-Leveraging the spectral decomposition properties of the MNP operator, we establish a surface localization theorem for SPRs under quantum ergodicity, valid for general nanoparticles illuminated by appropriate incident fields.
-For the special case of spherical nanoparticles, we further prove the strict surface concentration of SPRs via spherical harmonic analysis.
+By exploiting the spectral decomposition of the MNP operator, when weak SPRs (Definition~\ref{def:weak}) occur, we establish the boundary localization theorem \ref{th:location1} for the weak plasmon sequence, as seen in \eqref{E:mode} and \eqref{H:mode}, in the setting of quantum ergodicity.
+The result holds for general nanoparticles illuminated by suitable incident fields.
+In the particular case of spherical nanoparticles, we further demonstrate that the weak SPRs exhibit strict surface concentration via spherical harmonic analysis.
 We begin by recalling the notion of almost-sure convergence for sequences in the context of quantum ergodicity; see \cite{Sunada1997quantum} for details.

-\begin{defi} Let $\left\{c_j\right\}_{j \in \mathbb{N}}$ be a sequence of real (or complex) numbers and let $\kappa \geq 0$.
-We say that $c_j = o(j^{-\kappa})$ almost surely as $j \to \infty$ if
+\begin{defi} Let $\left\{c_j\right\}_{j \in \mathbb{Z}_{+}}$ be a sequence of real (or complex) numbers and let $\kappa \geq 0$.
+We say that $c_j = o(j^{-\kappa})$ almost surely as $j \to +\infty$ if

 \end{defi}